fpklipic/DRHNet/README.md

 ## Contact
-if you have any questions about this repo, please feel free to contact isfanhy@gmail.com.
+If you have any questions about this repo, please feel free to contact isfanhy@gmail.com.